vichargrave/vichargrave.github.io/_posts/2019-12-24-read-the-docs-made-simple-1.md

 {% endhighlight %}

 For each page that you want add to your document, you add a corresponding item under the `:maxdepth: 2` line.
 The name of a table of contents item must be the same as the name of the RST file containing the page content __minus__ the *.rst* extension.
-The document you are going to create consists of two pages called `retrieve` and `forms`, so add these items to the table of contents in *index.rst*.
+The document you are going to create consists of two pages called `retrieve` and `forms`.
+Add these items to the table of contents in *index.rst*.

 {% highlight markdown %}
 Rest API Document